aseriy/writings/crdb-views.md

 Time: 5ms total (execution 4ms / network 0ms)
 ```

-We can clearly see that, from the application programmer's perspective, querying a view is simpler than querying the underlying table.
-This becomes especially evident with complex queries that selectively pull columns across multiple tables and perform various aggregations, calculations, ordering, and grouping.
-Here is a slightly more complex example.
+From an application programmer’s perspective, querying a view is much simpler than querying the underlying tables.
+This is especially true for complex queries that involve selecting specific columns across multiple tables, performing aggregations, calculations, ordering, and grouping.

+Here’s a slightly more complex example:

 ```sql